surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 #### Save MIDI Mapping As...

-This allows to save the current MIDI mapping.
+This allows you to save the current MIDI mapping.
 The newly created profile will appear in this menu under the two top options.

 #### Show Current MIDI Mapping...